This post may contain affiliate links; see my disclosure for more information.

 – Get your white balance right – If you’re in a room with lots of natural light, you should be able to shoot on auto or daylight white balance.
 Try a few test shots and see which ones make your white poster board look the most naturally white!
 Also, you may want to consider wearing a white or light grey shirt.
 Light is reflected off off everything, and your colored shirt might causing a color cast to show up on your white background.
 This is especially true with green and blue shirts!

 – Turn off your flash; you shouldn’t need it if your room is bright enough.
-Shoot at aperture that leaves everything in focus – f/5 or higher, with a fast shutter speed for handheld shooting.
+Shoot at an aperture that leaves everything in focus – f/5 or higher, with a fast shutter speed for handheld shooting.

-– The key to getting a beautiful white backdrop on these photos is to over expose them, just slightly.
-If you’re shooting in program or aperture mode, use the exposure compensation to over expose by 1/3 or 2/3 of a stop.
+– The key to getting a beautiful white backdrop on these photos is to over-expose them, just slightly.
+If you’re shooting in program or aperture mode, use the exposure compensation to over-expose by 1/3 or 2/3 of a stop.
 If you’re shooting in manual, use your light meter to adjust the settings just one or two clicks brighter than your meter indicates.

-Camera phone users:
+Camera phone tips:

 Technically, you could take all these pictures on a nice camera phone, but it’s not my recommendation.
 If you’re trying to document these for posterity, then you ought to be using the best quality available in the first place!
 Even on auto, your DSLR can take better quality photos than a camera phone.